 Check out the MMSD website for more information on how to conserve water in your kitchen, bathroom, school, and outside!

 Rain barrels help slow down rain runoff so it can drain naturally into the ground.
 That helps us keep excess water out of sewer systems and keeps rain runoff from collecting pollutants on its trip to nearby waterways.
-Collected rainwater is better for plants because it’s not chlorinated although it is mildly acidic, which helps plants take up important minerals from the soil.
-They can provide water during dry weather, or you can set them to slowly release the water over a 1- 2 day period when the rains have subsided.
+Collected rainwater is better for plants because it's not chlorinated although it is mildly acidic, which helps plants take up important minerals from the soil.
+They can provide water during dry weather, or you can set them to slowly release the water over a 1 to 2 day period when the rains have subsided.
 The slower release of rain will allow the water to seep into the soil and be used by plants.
-For more information, click here!
+For more information, visit the Rain Barrels page!

 Rain gardens, quite simply, are gardens that soak up rain from your roof, driveway, sidewalk or yard.
 They are slightly different from your typical flower garden.
 Rain gardens are planted with wild flowers and deep-rooted native vegetation, which helps the ground soak up more water.
 They are typically placed near downspouts on a home to capture water, so the runoff can gradually soak into the ground.